 “I wondered when she was going to tell me,” Peter said from over Father’s shoulder, sidling up to the table.

 “When they showed up late, with those secret smiles on their faces?”
 Peter asked, his eyebrow skyward.
 “Come on, Jacob.
 You’ve been doing this at least as long as I have,” he chided, punctuating his statement with a pat on Father’s arm.

 Pulling away from the condescending gesture, Father drew the abandoned candle into his two hands, turning it ‘round.
 It was an exact replica of a Winterfest candle, but about a quarter of the size.
 He huffed, indignant, realizing Rebecca probably knew about this calamity before he did.

 The music’s beginning brought him out of his musings, and Peter motioned to the stairs.
-The couple sat mid-steps, next to the tapestries, out of the way of the concerned throng below—Mary, Rebecca, Mouse, Jamie, Samantha, Geoffrey, Alicia.
+The couple sat mid-steps, next to the tapestries, out of the way of the concerned throng below—Mary, Rebecca, Mouse, Jamie, Samantha, Geoffrey, Zach.
 Vincent, protective and shielding, held Catherine close and spoke into her ear.